TDgraph/alx-zero_day/0x03-git/README.md

-My readme file is ip to date
+My readme file is up to date